Phalcode/gamevault-docs/docs/client-docs/how-to-use.md

 You have the ability to change the progress state or delete it using the community tab.
 Certain states also change automatically, such as transitioning from UNPLAYED to PLAYING when the game is launched.

 :::warning
 Please note that this Progress does not include your savegames.
-GameVault does not have the capability to synchronize or store your savegames.
+GameVault does not (yet 😉) have the capability to synchronize or store your savegames.
 Therefore, it is advisable to create backups of your savegames before uninstalling any games.
 :::

 ## Modifying Games